Visiting Cotehele: what you need to know

 Exploring the quay and wider estate

-If you’re coming to stretch your legs the quay and wider estate are open for you to enjoy.
-You do not need to book if you are just visiting these areas, but we ask that you park in the car park located on the quay.
+If you’re coming to stretch your legs, the quay and wider estate are open for you to enjoy.
+You do not need to book if you are just visiting these areas.
+The car park at Cotehele Quay is small, we ask those who can to consider parking in the larger car parks available at the top of the hill towards the house.

 Booking your tickets